rockhopsoft/survloop/README.md

 # <a name="requirements"></a>Requirements

-* php: >=5.7.1
+* php: >=7.2.11
-* <a href="https://packagist.org/packages/laravel/framework" target="_blank">laravel/framework</a>: 5.6.*
+* <a href="https://packagist.org/packages/laravel/framework" target="_blank">laravel/framework</a>: 5.7.*

 # <a name="getting-started"></a>Getting Started

-These instructions — and more if you are new to Laravel — can also be found here:
+The instructions below include the needed steps to install Laravel and SurvLoop.
+For more on creating environments to host Laravel, you can find more instructions on
-<a href="https://survloop.org/how-to-install-survloop" target="_blank">SurvLoop.org/how-to-install-survloop</a>.
+<a href="https://survloop.org/how-to-install-laravel-on-a-digital-ocean-server" target="_blank">SurvLoop.org</a>.

-* Install Laravel's default user authentication, notifications, and SurvLoop:
+* Use Composer to install Laravel with default user authentication, one required package:

 ```
+$ composer global require "laravel/installer"
+$ composer create-project laravel/laravel SurvLoop "5.7.*"
+$ cd SurvLoop
 $ php artisan make:auth
 $ php artisan vendor:publish --tag=laravel-notifications
 ```